potable-anarchy/ARMarchy/README.md

 Or download the [.torrent file](omarchy-arm64-vm-v1.0.0.torrent)

 **What you get:**
-- ✅ Complete Omarchy environment ready to use
+- ✅ Complete ARMarchy environment ready to use
+- ✅ All Omarchy configurations pre-installed
 - ✅ No installation or building required
 - ✅ Just download, open in UTM, and start!